Second B-21 Raider Stealth Bomber Takes Flight

 The U.S. Air Force has currently 100 B-21s on order.
 Northrop Grumman was awarded the second low-rate initial production contract for the Raider late in 2024 and is now scaling the production to meet the service’s timeline, although recent reports have suggested that production is under budget and ahead of schedule.

-Thank you to Jarod Hamilton for capturing this historic event.
+Thank you to Jarod Hamilton for capturing this historic event and sharing the photos with us.
 Be sure to check out and follow him on X and Instagram.

 Share This Article